AndrewELe/wk11d3/toDo/README.md

 # technologies used
 ## --------------------
-## technologies used include javascript, monogoDB, mongoDB-Memory-Server, mongoose, express, jest, supertest, morgan, nodemon, and finally
+## technologies used include javascript, monogoDB, mongoDB-Memory-Server, mongoose, express, jest, supertest, morgan, nodemon, and finally dotenv

 # explination of design
 ## --------------------
 ## the design of the project is built under the CRUD and MVC guidelines.
-Efforts were made to parse out and group specfic functionality into its own files for futre maintenence, ease of altercation and updating, and clean DRY code
+Efforts were made to parse out and group specfic functionality into its own files for futre maintenence, ease of altercation and updating, and clean DRY code.

+## root path = /todos
+## user can post (create), put (update or change), get (capture a specific todo item), delete and list todo items

+## json body must include
+## {
+## title: "(title as a string)",
+## description: "(description as a string)",
+## completed: boolean value
+## }

 # how to run
 ## --------------------